 Cornell College welcomes students from all religious traditions and secular perspectives.
 Cornell values this spiritual diversity and inclusion as an integral part of preparing students for global citizenship.
-Understanding and cherishing one another amid this difference is also one of the attributes of being a liberal arts college affiliated with the United Methodist Church.
+Helping students respect and understanding one another amid deeply held differences is also one of the attributes of being a liberal arts college affiliated with the United Methodist Church.

 Student are supported in their religious and spiritual journeys in many ways, including:

 - 1:1 spiritual care and guidance with the chaplain.

 - A wide range of spiritual events such as inter-spiritual healing wisdom talks; meditation and mind-body-spirit practices; the Sustained Dialogue program; UMC Bishop Trimble's talks on immigration and on diversity & inclusion; monastic retreat; Hindu Navratri celebration and events like It Starts With Me: Understanding and Responding to Islamophobia; Food, Faith, & Climate Control; and Rwanda Genocide and Holocaust Survivor lectures.

 - NIGHT PRAYER (Ecumenical Christian), Hillel's Shabbat and High Holy Day observances, and more.

 - Deep Water